foundry-vtt-community/tables/README.md

-# Foundry VTT Rollable Tables Repository
+# Foundry VTT Tables Repository

 ### To use these tables:
 1. Download the `.json` file to your machine